 The software for the drive is preinstalled on the drive.
-It includes WD Discovery, WD Backup, WD Security and WD Drive Utilities.
-As expected this software eats up some of the drive.
+It includes WD Discovery, WD Backup, WD Security, and WD Drive Utilities.
+As expected this software eats up some of the drives.
 When the drive is plugged in, you have 3.64 TB on the 4 TB drive.

-To setup the drive you need to run WD Discovery.exe.
+To set up the drive you need to run WD Discovery.exe.
 Upon starting the WD Discovery software, I was immediately asked to update the software.
-Unfortunately it took me almost an hour to update this software.
-Several failed attempts and a reboot of my computer was necessary.
+Unfortunately, it took me almost an hour to update this software.
+Several failed attempts and a reboot of my computer were necessary.

 The WD backup software will help you prepare a backup plan and modify drive settings.
 As noted below you can also backup from cloud storage.
 The WD Backup software provides for auto backup.
 This drive also works well with the Windows 10 backup software.

 WD My Passport Features

 This My Passport is compatible out of the box on Windows computers from Windows 7 on.
 It is also compatible with all newer versions of the Mac OS from Mavericks on.
 However, since it comes formatted as a single NTFS partition, it will have to be reformatted to work with a Mac.
 Also, the included WD Backup software is only compatible with Windows.

 WD’s My Passport drives are regular hard drives.
 An SSD version is also available.
 The drive uses USB 3.1 Gen 2 Type-C to deliver fast performance with transfer rates of 5 Gb/s.
 It is also backward compatible with USB 2.0.